 As we mentioned above, it’s important to know that once you decide how to price your product, you don’t have to stick to it.
 It’s really important to review your prices regularly, both as a whole, and in terms of the component parts.
 For example, is the profit margin you set actually realistic?
 Or did some unexpected costs come up during the year that you hadn’t accounted for?
 And in terms of the market as a whole, are you competitive?
 Or have you set your prices too high?
 Or too low?
 Setting your prices too low can be just as damaging as too high, so it’s important to keep checking.

 Our final piece of advice when it comes to how to price your product is don’t be afraid to make changes!
 People expect prices to change – with inflation, following a change of supplier or even just to reflect market conditions.
 But remember also that pricing doesn’t always have to go up.
 If you find a cheaper supplier, your customers will welcome and celebrate you if you pass some or all of the saving on to them.
 Equally, if you have a lot of ‘old’ stock lying around and that’s costing you money, decrease your prices to move things along more quickly!

 As small business owners, we know how difficult it can be to decide how to price your product.
 But don’t be concerned.
 Take your time to work your way through the basic calculations outlined here, and then after some research, tweak and refine your model to reflect your industry and the markets in which you operate.
+You can also read more about finance in our Definitive Guide to Starting a Small Business.
 And if you’re still not sure, get in touch with us!